exasol/public-knowledgebase/Environment-Management/generating-tls-files-yourself-to-avoid-providing-a-fingerprint.md

 According to [CHANGELOG: EXAplus on Windows will use Java from the current console](https://exasol.my.site.com/s/article/Changelog-content-18724?language=en_US) since version 24.0.0 EXAplus on Windows uses the Java interpreter set in the PATH variable of the console where it is started.
 We will be referring to this scenario.

-As EXAplus uses Exasol JDBC driver we simply need to perform the same steps as in the section "DBeaver, DB Visualizer and other third party tools using Exasol JDBC driver" but for the right Java.
+As EXAplus uses Exasol JDBC driver we simply need to perform the same steps as in the section "DBeaver, DbVisualizer and other third party tools using Exasol JDBC driver" but for the right Java.

 As explained above, that would be Java contained in the PATH variable of the console where it is started.
 If you still couldn't find it, try running EXAplus and checking using your favourite Task Manager application on Windows the list of running processes while EXAplus is still open.